On Sample Complexity Upper and Lower Bounds for Exact Ranking from Noisy Comparisons: Lower bound analysis

 \subsection{Generic lower bound for $\delta$-correct algorithms}

 In this subsection, we establish a sample-complexity lower bound for pairwise ranking.
 The lower bound is for $\delta$-correct algorithms, which have performance guarantee for all input instances.
-There are algorithms that work faster than our lower bound but only return correct results with $1-\delta$ confidence for a restricted class of instances, which is discussed in Section~A.1 of Appendix.
-Theorem~\ref{Theorem:LB} states the lower bound, and its full proof is provided in Appendix.
+There are algorithms that work faster than our lower bound but only return correct results with $1-\delta$ confidence for a restricted class of instances, which is discussed in Section~\ref{Sec:FRDiscussions}.
+Theorem~\ref{Theorem:LB} states the lower bound, and its full proof is provided in Section~\ref{Sec:FRProofs}.
+Here we remind that $\tilde{\Delta}_{i}:= \min\{\Delta_{i,j}:i\mbox{ and } j \mbox{ are adjaent}\}$.